-Here are resources that are helping me get started with machine learning, and a few that I would have loved to have known about earlier.
-I'll probably be updating this page with new resources from time to time.
+Here are resources that are helping me get started with machine learning, as well as a few that I would have loved to have known about earlier.
+I periodically update this page with new resources.
+If you have good ones, let me know!

 Stanford Cheat Sheets